gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/guess_the_dataset/README.md

 The datasets enclosed are all from a single individual, codenamed *healthy volunteer 31* (HV31).
 If you want to read more about sequencing of that individual, see [this paper](https://doi.org/10.1371/journal.pcbi.1009254).

-:::caution Warning
+:::tip Note

-For this practical we've generated files that only cover a subset of genes, to keep them small.
+For this practical we've generated files that only cover a subset of genes, in order to keep them small.
 If you can't see any data at any point, it might be because you're in the wrong part of the genome.
 To re-orient yourself, try entering one of these genes in the search box:

 * *FUT1* and *FUT2* on chromosome 19
 * *APOE*, also on chromosome 19